MacLeek/trackmac/README.rst

   $ tm block QQ
   Successfully blocked QQ.

-To remove from block list:
+and to remove from block list:

 .. code:: bash